Want to start 2022 off on the right foot? Why not strengthen your online presence and give your business that well-deserved boost?

 Google suggests using the same meta title and H1 title, so make sure that your H1 matches the meta titles you wrote in the previous step.
 For your H2 and H3 tags, you’ll want to assess how many subheadings your competitors use and aim for a similar amount.
 While you should aim to put your secondary keywords in these headings, you’ll want to make sure that you avoid stuffing.

-05. Content optimisation
+05. Content optimization

 And finally, make sure you do a final edit for spelling and grammar.
 Nothing makes your site look more unprofessional or puts customers off quicker.